 TV shows and movies set in the Middle Ages can be entertaining as well as educational of sorts.
 In the latter part, they can provide a shortcut or easy way to understand History during that period though this cannot substitute for real references (not to mention artistic license).
 Some of them border on fantasy, incorporating mythical creatures.
+Some of them are even more in the science fiction realm.
 Here are five of the must-see TV shows on Netflix for 2019 set in the Middle Ages.

 The series is based on the book series of the same name by Andrej Sapkowski.
 If there is one reason you would want to watch The Witcher, especially if you are fans of Superman or Justice League, it is the lead actor Henry Cavill.
 Cavill trades the cape and tights for armor as he becomes a Geralt of Rivia, the monster hunter who tries to find his place in a world where humankind are more savage the monsters he kills.

 This is a historical fiction drama series originally aired on History.
 Among its cast members are Mark Hamill, Tom Cullen, and Simon Merrells.
 Filmed on location in Croatia and the Czech Republic, the series recounts the history of the Knights Templar.
 They were a special order of knights created in the 12th century during the Crusades.
 They were given recognition by the Pope who was impressed by their strong devotion to the faith and their bravery in battle.
 But they were more than just warriors, they were the early form of businessmen who developed skills in finance that made them the envy of many, especially King Philip IV of France who orchestrated their persecution.
 The side story here is their quest for the Holy Grail.